jarrodtaylor/jarrodtaylor.github.io/.alternator/.readme/contract-gigs/tg2.md

 operations.

-We designed and developed a cross platform mobile app for collecting and managing inspection data with a dynamic inspection form UX along with database, reporting, and map visualization tools.
+We designed and developed a cross platform mobile app for collecting and managing inspection data with a dynamic inspection form UX + database, custom reporting, and map visualization tools.

 - Xamarin